lsst/LDM-230/index.rst

 These are used to determine which sky tiles are covered by each visit.
 The complete list of such sky tiles is gathered.

 Then single-frame processing begins.
-The Archive DMCS steps through the list of sky tiles in sequence.
+The Archive :term:`DMCS` steps through the list of sky tiles in sequence.
 Since the raw images on tape are organized spatially, this allows tapes to be read sequentially.
-For each sky tile in the list, the Archive DMCS submits a list of single-frame measurement tasks to the Orchestration Manager, one for each visit overlapping that sky tile.
-Each task reads the raw visit images from tape, performs instrument signature removal, characterizes the image by determining its WCS, PSF, and approximate photometric calibration, and detects and measures Sources on the image.
+For each sky tile in the list, the Archive :term:`DMCS` submits a list of single-frame measurement tasks to the Orchestration Manager, one for each visit overlapping that sky tile.
+Each task reads the raw visit images from tape, performs instrument signature removal, characterizes the image by determining its :term:`WCS`, :term:`PSF`, and approximate photometric calibration, and detects and measures Sources on the image.
 SDQA metrics are derived from these results.
 The image characterization parameters and SDQA metrics are loaded into the DRP temporary database.
 The Source datasets are retained in DRP scratch space.
 The calibrated exposures are not retained, so all sky tiles can be processed as quickly as possible.

-The Archive DMCS next submits tasks to the Orchestration Manager to perform global astrometric and photometric calibration using the Source datasets.
+The Archive :term:`DMCS` next submits tasks to the Orchestration Manager to perform global astrometric and photometric calibration using the Source datasets.
 The resulting astrometric and photometric models are loaded into the DRP temporary database.

 Source ingestion into the nascent Level 2 database can occur at this point.

-The Archive DMCS then steps through the list of sky tiles again, with the number of simultaneously processed tiles depending on available scratch disk space.
-For each tile, the Archive DMCS submits a task graph with dependencies.
+The Archive :term:`DMCS` then steps through the list of sky tiles again, with the number of simultaneously processed tiles depending on available scratch disk space.
+For each tile, the Archive :term:`DMCS` submits a task graph with dependencies.
 The task graph generally alternates between groups of tasks executed on a per-visit basis and groups of tasks executed on a per-coadd-patch basis, with each group of tasks depending (only) on the previous group.
 As each visit is deterministically matched with a list of coadd patches it covers, the entire task graph can be precomputed.

 The first group of tasks regenerates calibrated exposures for each visit overlapping a sky tile and writes the exposure images to DRP scratch